 Therefore, purchasing any kind of contact lenses without a prescription or medical oversight can result in a variety of eye complications, such as corneal abrasions, eye sores, conjunctivitis, other eye infections, vision impairment and, in rare cases, even permanent vision loss.

 Even if you have perfect vision, all contact lenses, including colored contacts, require a prescription and proper fitting by an optometrist.

 Contact us at Drs.
-Farkas, Kassalow, Resnick & Associates and make an appointment with DR. Barry Farkas to get properly examined for a contact lens prescription.
+Farkas, Kassalow, Resnick & Associates and make an appointment with Dr. Susan Resnick to get properly examined for a contact lens prescription.

 The Dos and Don'ts of Colored Contact Lenses